CSE-210-Team-6/UCSD/README.md

 3. [aria-*] attributes do not have valid values.
 4. ARIA input fields do not have accessible names

+The work primarily required understanding how aria-labels work and what should be the format in which they should be given the values.

 ## Best Practices